csvspecs/awesome-csv/README.md

 _A curated list of awesome lists._

-- [Awesome CSV @ SecrectGeek](https://github.com/secretGeek/awesomecsv) - A curated list of awesome tools for dealing with awesome CSV
+- [Awesome CSV @ SecrectGeek](https://github.com/secretGeek/awesomecsv) - An awesome list of tools for dealing with CSV by Leon Bambrick